JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 # Anatomy of an Implementation

-> **Summary.** An **algorithm** is a container for hyperparameters.
-A basic
+> **Summary.** Formally, an **algorithm** is a container for the hyperparameters of some
-> implementation of the ridge regressor requires implementing `fit` and `predict` methods
+> ML/statistics algorithm.
+A basic implementation of the ridge regressor requires
-> dispatched on the algorithm type; `predict` is an example of an **operation** (another is
+> implementing `fit` and `predict` methods dispatched on the algorithm type; `predict` is
+> an example of an **operation**, the others are `transform` and `inverse_transform`.
+In
-> `transform`).
-In this example we also implement an **accessor function**, called
+> this example we also implement an **accessor function**, called `feature_importance`,
-> `feature_importance`, returning the absolute values of the linear coefficients.
-The
+> returning the absolute values of the linear coefficients.
+The ridge regressor has a
-> ridge regressor has a target variable and `predict` makes literal predictions of the
+> target variable and outputs literal predictions of the target (rather than, say,
-> target (rather than, say, probabilistic predictions); this behavior is flagged by the
+> probabilistic predictions); accordingly the overloaded `predict` method is dispatched on
-> `predict_proxy` algorithm trait.
+> the `TrueTarget` subtype of `KindOfProxy`.
+An **algorithm trait** declares this type as the
+> preferred kind of target proxy.
 Other traits articulate the algorithm's training data type
 > requirements and the input/output type of `predict`.

-We begin by describing an implementation of LearnAPI.jl for basic ridge regression (no intercept) to introduce the main actors in any implementation.
+We begin by describing an implementation of LearnAPI.jl for basic ridge regression (without intercept) to introduce the main actors in any implementation.

 ## Defining an algorithm type